 Gold Delta SkyMiles® Credit Card from American Express, issued by American Express, a GET.com advertiser offers one free checked bag for you and up to 9 people in your reservation when booking a Delta flight.
 Delta normally charges $25 for the first checked bag one a one way trip, so by purchasing your ticket with this card you can save up to $50 on a round trip per person.
 And if you purchase round trip tickets for a family of 4, you can save up to $200!
 This card also offers a 20% discount on Delta in-flight purchases and gives you priority boarding.
 You can also earn 2 miles for every $1 you spend on Delta purchases and 1 mile for every $1 you spend on other eligible purchases - so, you can even earn miles by paying your household bills with this card.
 I would recommend this card to people who fly with Delta frequently because you can earn miles on your purchases and use those miles to pay for your next flight.
 As a bonus incentive, new members will receive 30,000 bonus miles when spending $1,000 on purchases in the first 3 months of card membership.
 Earn $50 as a statement credit after you make a Delta purchase with your new Card in the first 3 months. $0 intro annual fee for the first year, then $95.
 Terms & restrictions apply.

 United MileagePlus® Explorer Card, issued by JPMorgan Chase (JPM), lets you check your first bag for free and that of another companion on the same reservation.
 This saves you $50 per person on a round trip.
 This card also offers lots of bonus miles if you spend more than a certain amount with it.
-For example, as a limited time offer, you will receive 50,000 bonus miles if you spend $3,000 in the first 3 months of card membership.
+For example, you will receive 30,000 bonus miles if you spend $1,000 in the first 3 months of card membership.
 You can earn 10,000 bonus miles every year when you spend $25,000 on purchases made with this card.
 You can even earn an additional 5,000 bonus miles if you add another authorized cardholder to your account and make a purchase within the first 3 months of opening your account.
 When purchasing United air tickets through the airlines website, you will earn double (2) miles on every $1 you spend and 1 mile for every $1 spent on other eligible purchases.
-There is no limit to the amount of miles you can earn and accumulate, so the more you spend on your United MileagePlus Explorer Card, the more you earn.
+There is no limit to the amount of miles you can earn and accumulate, so the more you spend using your United MileagePlus Explorer Card, the more you earn.

 This card has many other perks such as travel accident insurance and lost luggage reimbursement, you can find out more in our United MileagePlus® Explorer Card review here.